This is meant to describe how things actually work today in OM Lx installations.

 These suggestions are based on input from users and testers.

-2. As of release of OM Lx 4.1 LUKS partitioning in not well supported.
-We see people using and people sa;ying that it does not work.
+This section needs updating (2025-05-12).
+As of release of OM Lx 4.1 LUKS partitioning is not well supported.
+We see people using and people saying that it does not work.
 This support should be fixed for release of OM Lx 4.2.
+Edit: As of 2025-05-12 LUKS is better supported but does not seem straightforward.

 USB some Flash Drive